ably/repository-audit/README.md

 #### Guard Rails / Workflow

-As a company Ably are very focussed on a 'written first' approach to the way that we approach our work.
+As a company Ably is very focussed on a 'written first' approach to the way that we approach our work.

 An implicit principle of written first is that we aim to keep things [D.R.Y.](https://en.wikipedia.org/wiki/Don%27t_repeat_yourself), meaning that we would rather be able to point people towards a canonical location where process-oriented instructions live.